johndpope/iOSClientRefApp/README.md

 The *Reference App* uses  [Carthage](https://github.com/Carthage/Carthage) for dependency management.
 Carthage is a decentralized dependency manager that builds your dependency graph without interfering with your `Xcode` project setup. `CI` integration through [fastlane](https://github.com/fastlane/fastlane) is also available.

 ## Release Notes
-Release specific changes can be found in the [CHANGELOG](https://github.com/EricssonBroadcastServices/iOSClientExposure/blob/master/CHANGELOG.md).
+Release specific changes can be found in the [CHANGELOG](https://github.com/EricssonBroadcastServices/iOSClientRefApp/blob/master/CHANGELOG.md).

 ## Roadmap
 No formalised roadmap has yet been established but an extensive backlog of possible items exist.
 The following represent an unordered *wish list* and is subject to change.

-- [x] Carousel integration
 - [ ] Content search
 - [ ] User playback history
 - [ ] Better customization and loading of selected `Environment`s.